 Remote learning - During periods of time when school is closed, students with disabilities will participate in virtual instruction (Google Classroom) with their grade level peers to the maximum extent possible.
 Examples of this include Co-taught sections of a particular subject area.

 Hybrid - all students in grades K-5 with an IEP will attend school Monday-Friday.
-Students in grade 6-12 with IEPs will have expanded opportunities for in-person instruction Monday-Thursday, with remote learning taking place on Fridays.
+Students in grade 6-12 with IEPs will have expanded opportunities for in-person instruction Monday-Friday.

 Full In-Person with Heightened Health and Safety Protocols - All students with an IEP will attend school Monday-Friday and receive special education services in person.